ClementLuo299/OMGPlatformClient/docs/Iteration 2/feature_proposal.md

 5. In-Game Currency & Cosmetic Customization
 6. Friend & Clan System with Private Matches
 7. Auto-Generated Daily/Weekly Challenges
+8. Undo Move (Limited Use Per Game) - Players can undo their last move once per game in single-player mode.
+9. Auto-Save & Resume Game - If a game crashes, it saves progress and allows players to resume later

 Feature proposals for team Bravo